thomasl/schematool/README.md

 Schematool
 ==========

-Helpful tools to generate, maintain and evolve a mnesia schema.
+Model-based tool for generating, maintaining and evolving a mnesia schema.

-The mnesia schema is usually managed ad hoc inside various erlang modules and scripts.
-Schematool provides a way to instead manage the schema as a data structure.
+Mnesia by default provides a collection of functions to manage the mnesia database, an approach we call _script-based_.
+A schematool user instead defines the schema as a data structure, which is called a _model-based_ approach, or declarative approach.
+In the model-based approach, the user only specifies what the system should look like (the model), while schematool figures out how to get there.

+Schematool is used to create an initial mnesia database as well as to evolve it (through a sequence of schemas) and manage it.

-STATUS: tool chain unfinished.
+STATUS: Tool chain unfinished.
+But getting there.

 Installation
 ----------